Jhesttt/Jhesttt/README.md

 ---

-💡 I'm a frontend-focused developer from the Philippines, passionate about building **responsive**, **accessible**, and **user-friendly** web apps.
+🔭 I'm a frontend-focused developer from the Philippines, passionate about building responsive and accessible web apps using **React** and **modern JavaScript**.

-🚀 Currently learning and improving in:
-- 🔧 ReactJS + Next.js
-- 🎨 Tailwind CSS + Figma
-- 🛠 MongoDB + MySQL
-- 🌐 CMS like WordPress

-I enjoy transforming clean UI designs into **functional** websites with smooth user experiences!
+🛠️ Currently sharpening my skills in **Next.js**, **Node.js**, and **cloud deployment platforms** like Vercel and Render.
+🎯 Always striving to write clean, scalable code and turn ideas into functional, user-friendly designs.

 ---